3 Reasons to Do a Workplace Discrimination Investigation

 Simply because you become aware of potentially discriminatory behavior does not mean someone in your company was discriminated against.
 Investigating such allegations will prove to the claimant and all your other employees who are likely paying attention, you take these matters seriously.

 Moreover, if companies do not conduct investigations, they can potentially lose the opportunity to assert the Faragher-Ellerth defense.
-This is essentially an affirmative defense grounded in federal jurisprudence stating if someone is mistreated, the company should not be held responsible because they took all reasonable steps to avoid and correct the issue.
+This is essentially an affirmative defense grounded in federal jurisprudence.
+If someone is mistreated, the company should not be held responsible because they took all reasonable steps to avoid and correct the issue.

-At Strategy People Culture, we advise leadership at the top to heed the impact actions of harassment and discrimination can have on the workplace culture.
+At Strategy People Culture, we advise leadership at the top to heed the impact of harassment and discrimination on workplace culture.
 It’s the duty of all supervisors, managers, and leaders to document and respond to acts of discrimination.
 It’s also their responsibility to implement company policies that highlight corporate stances on harassment and discrimination.

-At the end of the day, an investigation will make your workplace safer and help your business mitigate liability for office harassment and discrimination.
+At the end of the day, an investigation will make your workplace safer and help your business mitigate office harassment and discrimination liability.
 Show the world that you’re putting an end to harassment in the workplace with real documentation.

 3. You Need Your Employees to Feel Safe